 Everyone thought hearing aids would fix my hearing loss, including me.
 They didn’t, it takes more know-how.
 Now that I’ve learned to live successfully with hearing loss, I aim to share that knowledge far and wide.

-- Utah Division of Services of the Deaf and Hard of Hearing: Hard of Hearing Program Manager (Sensory Impairment Specialist) from Janauary 2018 through June 2021.
-Managed the program and 7 Hard of Hearing Assistants.
+- Utah Division of Services of the Deaf and Hard of Hearing (DSDHH): Hard of Hearing Program Manager (Sensory Impairment Specialist) from January 2018 through June 2021.
+I managed the program and 7 Hard of Hearing Assistants.
 Created classes and presentations.
 Organized events.
-Filled in on responsibilites below as needed.
+Filled in on responsibilities below as needed.
 During my time with the state program, I managed to raise Hard of Hearing attendance to the most ever.

 - 2018: Best of the Best Award